Aina316/web102_prework/README.md

 - [✅] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
 - [✅] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.

-The following **optional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough

 Here's a walkthrough of implemented features: